imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 on productivity.
-One obvious way is what I will call refactoring hypnosis - a state wherein the programmer forgets the original intent of their refactoring efforts and continue to rework code into a more "right" state, often with no tangible benefit while risking breakages in the case of legacy code.
+One obvious way is what I will call refactoring hypnosis - a state wherein the programmer forgets the original intent of their refactoring efforts and continue to rework code into a more "right" state, often with no tangible benefit while risking breakages.
 Believe it or not, reader, I have been known to cruise in this area at different points in my career.

 Style is another area that is particularly prone to pointless exertions of rightness.
 It is not unusual for developers to have a preference for a certain style in whatever language they are using.
-It is interesting that while opposing styles can seem utterly wrong to the developer it seems that this is the area of software development in which there are the fewest agreements over what is considered good or "right".
-In Ruby there have been attempts to unify divergent opinion in the Ruby Style Guide but it has been known to go back and forth on some of its specifics (or merely to state that there are competing styles), and the fact that teams and organizations eventually grow their own style guides (AirBnb, GitHub, thoughtbot,
+It is interesting that while opposing styles can seem utterly wrong to the developer it seems that this is the area of software development in which there are the fewest agreements over what we consider to be good or "right".
+In Ruby there have been attempts to unify divergent opinion in the [Ruby Style Guide][] but it has been known to go back and forth on some of its specifics (or merely to state that there are competing styles), and the fact that teams and organizations eventually grow their own style guides (AirBnb, GitHub, thoughtbot,